-Hot flashes: Sensations of heat, occurring during perimenopuase and often well into postmenopause, that begin at the head and can spread over the entire body; occurs with an increase in lutenizing hormone.
-Is not a health hazard, may be accompanied by sweating, and can cause significant discomfort or interfere with sleep.
+Hot flashes: Sensations of heat, occurring during perimenopause and often well into post menopause, that begin at the head and can spread over the entire body.
+This occurs with an increase in luteinising hormone.
+This is not a health hazard.
+It may be accompanied by sweating and can cause significant discomfort and can interfere with a person’s sleep.

 Hysterectomy: Removal of the uterus.

 Induced menopause: Permanent menopause that is not natural; can be caused as a result of removal of the ovaries (surgical), chemotherapy, or radiation to the pelvis.

 Kyphoplasty: A surgical procedure used to relieve pain of VCFs (Vertebral compression fractures), which combines vertebroplasty and angioplasty by placing a balloon in the fractured vertebra and filling it with a cement-like substance.